Any keypboard but US-Enlish does not work

 But otherwise this bug could probably be closed/rejected.

-#3 Updated by Jörg Schilling almost 5 years ago
+#3 Updated by Jörg Schilling about 5 years ago

 My impression is that the people who implemented the change described in http://static.opensolaris.org/on/flagdays/pages/20100720182505.html have no idea how Solaris is working as they ignored important constraints.
 The changes have obviously been integrated without testing.
 This change recently made by Oracle makes a last resort emergency control the only way to control the keyboard layout settings.
 As a result we are pushed back to year 1985 - plug and play no longer works.